InfinityAlgo-Academy/LightHouse/readme.md

 * **[HTTPArchive](http://httparchive.org/)** - HTTPArchive tracks how the web is built by crawling 500k pages with Web Page Test, including Lighthouse results, and stores the information in BigQuery where it is [publicly available](https://discuss.httparchive.org/t/quickstart-guide-to-exploring-the-http-archive/682).

 * **[Treo](https://treo.sh)** - Treo is Lighthouse as a Service.
-It provides regression testing, geographical regions, custom networks, and integrations with Github & Slack.
+It provides regression testing, geographical regions, custom networks, and integrations with GitHub & Slack.
 Treo is a paid product with plans for solo-developers and teams.

 * **[Web Page Test](https://www.webpagetest.org)** — An [open source](https://github.com/WPO-Foundation/webpagetest) tool for measuring and analyzing the performance of web pages on real devices.
 Users can choose to produce a Lighthouse report alongside the analysis of WebPageTest results.